Sola Scriptura: A Biblical Error

 The New Covenant

 There are 27,000 contiguous words describing liturgy between Exodus and Leviticus.
 There are 223 words in 1 Corinthians 11:23-32, the only explicit description of Apostolic liturgical practice in scripture.
-We don’t even have that passage because Paul wanted to write it down to pass on to future generations, but purely because he had to scold the Corinthians for messing it up.
+We don’t even have that passage because Paul wanted to write it down to pass on to future generations.
+We have it because he had to scold the Corinthians for messing it up.

-God’s command was to keep the 613 Mosaic statutes in order to be faithful.
-Christ’s command is 18 words: “A new commandment I give to you, that you love one another just as I have loved you” (John 13:34).
+God’s command was to keep the 613 Mosaic statutes.
+Christ’s command is 18 words.
+“A new commandment I give to you, that you love one another just as I have loved you” (John 13:34).

-Modern artists have managed to make replicas of Solomon’s temple due to the incredible detail of God’s instructions.
+Modern artists have managed to make replicas of Solomon’s temple due to the incredible detail recorded in 3 Kings.
 Meanwhile, Acts doesn’t have a single description of a Christian church.

 There are almost no “ground rules” anywhere in the New Testament.
 Every epistle is ad-hoc, addresses specific concerns and situations, and carries an expectation that the audience was aware of pre-existing norms and practices (I Cor 2:1-2 and 15:1-3, Gal 1:8, 1 Thess.
 2:13, Rom 10:14 and 15:20-22, Eph 1:13, Jude 3).
 There are almost no verses about the roles of the elders, deacons, and presbyters.
 We are never told their exact qualifications, what they do, nor given any details on how they do it.

 For 300 years after the Apostles had died, the Christian Church thrived without a canon of scripture.
 Even then, it would be more than a thousand years before any meaningful number of people in Europe could read.
-So for 1500 years, the practice remained substantially the same – tradition, community, faith, and authority.
+So for 1500 years, the Church hierarchy interpreted and safeguarded scripture and tradition and handled ecclesial governance, particularly through Ecumenical councils.

 The Interpretation Paradox